District Goals

 6. Promote the GHS JAG program to the community and industry/businesses for partnerships.

 7. Utilize the GTV station to promote GCSC and the activities/programs that are provided to our students.
+Develop a usage plan that is shared with the Board prior to September 1st.

 8. Promote the utilization of our new FM radio station at GHS.
+Develop usage plan to be shared with Board by September 1st.
+Establish call letters for the station by November 1, 2025.

 • Safe School Environment